Skip to content

 Yes.
 The City of Beaumont Planning and Community Development Department and surrounding county building departments (Jefferson, Hardin, Orange) all require residential roofing permits for tear-off and reroof projects.
 The permit and the TDI WPI-8 process are separate but parallel.
 Both are required.

-What roof material is best for Beaumont?
+Which roof material works for Beaumont?

 For most homeowners: a standing-seam aluminum or marine-grade metal roof.
 The lifecycle math, hurricane wind survivability, and salt-air resistance all favor metal in upper-Gulf-Coast applications.
 For asphalt installations: a Class H wind-rated architectural shingle with six-nail install pattern, ring-shank deck-attachment, and stainless or hot-dip galvanized fasteners.